zhenyusun/coding-challenge-2/README.md

 # Bonnier Publications Coding Challenge
-This repository contains a [Laravel](https://laravel.com/docs/7.x) and [VueJS](https://vuejs.org/) starter application, that doesn't quite work.
+This repository contains a [Laravel](https://laravel.com/docs/7.x) and [VueJS](https://vuejs.org/) starter application, which doesn't quite work.

 There are specified tasks below, which needs to be solved to complete this coding challenge.